MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Start in a corner, unless the player takes that corner.

-+ If all the corners are taken, take position 4 at the center.

 + Check to see if the player wins next turn while on CPUs turn.

++ If

 ## Completed Tasks

-+ Pressing start will choose who is "X" and "O" at random.
++ Loading page will choose who is "X" and "O" at random.

++ Program should implement programWins function on it's turn, in order for the program to block the player, win the game, or force a cat game.

++ The program will place "X" or "O" at a random empty corner cell.

++ The program will place an "X" or "O" in the center when the corners are occupied.

-+ The program plays against a human player by placing "X" or "O" at random.
++ The program will place "X" or "O" at random empty cell.

 + Cells are disabled after a win or a cat game.

 + Change START to RESTART, so the user can play as soon as the webapp loads and triggers a board clear with RESTART.

 + Program will place it's piece in the available corners, or the center, if those cells are occupied, it will place it's piece at random.

 ## Pending Tasks